 Film: The Unexpected Fisher.
 Narrator and subject of a short film to support the Canal & River Trust’s new Let’s Fish campaign.
 Directed by Jo Keeling of Ernest Journal/Smoke Creatives.

 Interview: Outdoor Swimmer Magazine.
 Interviewed by Ella Chloe Foote for her ongoing series of ‘swimterviews’, which has included Alexandra Heminsley (of Leap In) and Gillian Best, author of The Last Wave.

 Story: Oh Comely Magazine, ‘A Lost Sheep’.
 For the Touch issue, a true fairytale of desire and disgust set in the deep Devon countryside.

 Feature: Outdoor Swimming Society, ‘Thurlestone Rock’.
-Introducing an extract from the Watermarks anthology written by the Lynne Roper, prefaced with the story of how Lynne and I met.
+Introducing an extract from the Watermarks anthology written by the Lynne Roper.

-Editor: Watermarks: New Writing by Lido Lovers & Wild Swimmers (The Frogmore Press): Number 2 best-seller in Amazon poetry anthologies in its first fortnight; 2nd edition has reached number 3 position.
-Awarded ‘recommended’ status by The Outdoor Swimming Society’.
+Editor: Watermarks: New Writing by Lido Lovers & Wild Swimmers (The Frogmore Press): Awarded ‘recommended’ status by The Outdoor Swimming Society’.

 Prize: The Slow Time of Accidents, Spread the Word Life Writing Prize.
-Received a Special Mention for this account of my near-death and the first days after coma.
+Received a Special Mention for this account of near-death and the first days after coma.

 Performance: Brighton Museum, ‘Written in Water’ – Sat 6 May: Writer-in-residence at Brighton Museum during this one-day Free for the Festival event hosted by The Frogmore Press.

 Feature: Outdoor Swimming Society, ‘A Wild Patience: Laps in Longhand’.
-My poolside mile of writing at Pells Pool and the depths it has sounded in the lives of others.
+A poolside mile of writing at Pells Pool and the depths it has sounded in the lives of others.

 Essay: Rake’s Progress, ‘Putting Down Roots’.
-How stewardship of a communal space made me into an accidental artist.
+How stewardship of a communal space started an accidental life in art.
 Accompanied by an original drawing from the sculptor David Nash (‘Wounded Chestnut, Baxter’s Field’).